 Several programs in the Graduate School of Arts & Sciences offer merit-based scholarships to our incoming master’s students.
-In addition, graduate students may apply for federal and private educational loans.
-Numerous on-campus and off-campus employment opportunities are also available.
+To inquire about availability, please contact the specific department directly.
+Graduate students may also apply for federal and private loans.
+Numerous on-campus and off-campus opportunities for employment are also available.

 - Foreign Language Area Studies (FLAS) Fellowships: The African Studies Center has a limited amount of funding for graduate students in the form of Foreign Language Area Studies (FLAS) Fellowships.
 For more information on FLAS Fellowships, please see the African Studies Center.